 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 I only ever recommend the ingredients or tools I use for my recipes.
 You can read more about our disclosure policy here ~

 a bit about the sweeteners

 Alright, here is the thing, there really are no options for this recipe.
-Allulose is the only way to go.
+Allulose is the only keto sweetener for this recipe.

-You can make this keto caramel sauce with xylitol or erythritol, but it will firm up when cold and change the texture.
+You can make this keto caramel recipe with xylitol or erythritol, but these sugar alcohols will firm up when cold and change the texture.

 Allulose works exceptionally well in this recipe because it does not crystallize when cold.
 It also browns and thickens much like regular sugar so the caramel you make with allulose mimics the real thing pretty well.

 Allulose has no cooling sensation or weird aftertaste either.
 The caramel flavor is not at all dulled by “extra” notes that tend to be added when we use sweeteners like xylitol, swerve, or erythritol.

 Related: For more info on what to keep stocked in your low carb pantry, check out this guide.